Hello MOTU fans

 Titfortat

-Man-at-Arms’ brother is kind of a permanent No 2.
+Man-at-Arms’ brother Fisto is kind of a permanent No 2.
 A bit younger, a bit less skilled, and and and.
-To all overflow, he is wearing a fist made by his brother since he had that stupid accident in the factory.
+To all overflow, he is wearing an iron fist, made by his brother, since he had that stupid accident in the factory.

-But he is strong as three horses, has the iron amboss punch, is fearless and brave.
+But he is strong as three horses, has the iron amboss punch, he is fearless and brave.

 Blast Attak one the other side is a mystery who doesn’t belong anywhere.
 Sometimes fighting for the Snakemen, sometimes with Skeletor, and often enough doing his own thing, whatever that is.
 What is confirmed: he is a ticking bomb.
 Scans brought an image of enough explosives to destroy a castle and the village around it too.
 But what is the trigger?
 Who has the red button on his desk?
 No one can, or is willing to answer.
 And the heroes never got the chance to take him out.
 Even without the bomb thing, Blast Attak is a proven sniper, fighter and survivor.